Krillere/Expressions/README.md

 list(obj) # Returns a list containing 'obj' reverse(list) # Reverses a list

-append(list, obj) # Appends 'obj' to the end of 'list' append(list, ... lists) # Appends all the objects from 'lists' (Variadic) to 'list'
+append(list, ... lists) # Appends all the objects from 'lists' (Variadic) to 'list'

 split(lst, spl) # Splits 'lst' at 'spl'.
 Returns a nested list.
 For example: split("this is test", ' ') -> ["this", "is", "test"]

+hasPrefix(lst, items) # Returns true of 'items' is the prefix of 'lst' hasPostfix(lst, items) # Returns true if 'items' is the postfix of 'lst'
 ```

 Functions for type checking: